CrowdSec WAF on Kubernetes

 sslmode: require

-Note: switching from SQLite to PostgreSQL requires re-registering machines and bouncers.
-With auto_registration enabled, just restart Agent and AppSec pods.
+One thing to note: switching from SQLite to PostgreSQL requires re-registering machines and bouncers.
+With auto_registration enabled, just restart the Agent and AppSec pods and they'll register themselves.

 Verification